ZachLark/GitBridgev1/docs/architecture/redis_queue_plan.md

 # GitBridge GBP13 Redis Queue Integration Plan

 ## Overview

-This document outlines the plan for integrating Redis as the queue backend for GitBridge's event processing system, replacing the current `asyncio.Queue` implementation in `event_queue.py`.
+The Redis queue implementation replaces the default asyncio.Queue with a Redis-backed queue for improved scalability, persistence, and monitoring capabilities.
+This document outlines the implementation details, performance metrics, and integration with the GitBridge webhook system.

 ## 1. Dependencies